zinzied/SimplePyInstallerGui/README.md

 ### Advanced Options

+#### 🧩 Hidden Imports Management
+- **Automatic Detection**: Let the app automatically detect and add required hidden imports
-- 🧩 Add hidden imports manually or let the app detect them
+- **Manual Addition**: Add specific hidden imports that you know are needed
+- **Import Database**: Benefit from the app's database of known problematic packages and their required imports
+- **Dynamic Learning**: The app learns from conversion errors and adds missing imports automatically

+#### 📁 Additional Files and Resources
-- 📁 Add additional files and directories to include in the executable
+- **Multiple File Selection**: Select multiple files at once to include in your executable
+- **Directory Support**: Add entire directories with automatic destination path assignment
+- **Destination Path Editing**: Double-click any item to edit its destination path
+- **Batch Operations**: Select multiple items for removal or editing

+#### ⚙️ Other Advanced Options
 - 🖼️ Specify an icon for the executable
-- ⚙️ Configure additional PyInstaller options
+- 🧹 Clean build files before building (--clean)
+- ✂️ Strip binaries to reduce size (--strip)
+- 🔒 Request UAC elevation (--uac-admin)
 - 📝 Generate and edit a .spec file for more control
+- ⌨️ Add custom command-line options

 ### Performance Options